Do I Need to Clean My Dog's Teeth?

 Did you know?

-Active Prevention and Special Care Optimum Wellness Plans include annual dental cleanings for adult dogs.
+Active Care Plus and Special Care Optimum Wellness Plans include annual dental cleanings for adult dogs.

 Learn more about how you can give your pet the preventive care he deserves by choosing a personalized Optimum Wellness Plan today.